COLORADO SPRINGS, Colo. - The Make-A-Wish Foundation grants hundreds of wishes nationawide each year.

 Today's trip is something exciting for a young man who has gotten a bad break in life.

 "Connor has Duchenne Muscular Dystrophy.
-It's a fatal genetic disorder similar to ALS (Amayotrophic Lateral Sclerosis)," said Liisa Underwood.
+It is a fatal genetic disorder very similar to ALS (Amayotrophic Lateral Sclerosis)," said Liise Underwood.

-The Make-A-Wish Foundation is known for granting wishes to children like Connor, but today's flight is above and beyond that.
+The Make-A-Wish Foundation is known for granting wishes to kids like Connor, but today's flight is above and beyond that.

-Mazak said, "this is just something extra that we get to do."
+Mazak said, "this is just something extra we get to do."